 Seeing Through Darkness is an exciting new work directed by Michelle Ryan.
-The work is an immersive experience within the Art Gallery of South Australia and is inspired by the works of French expressionist Georges Rouault.
+The work was an immersive experience within the Art Gallery of South Australia and is inspired by the works of French expressionist Georges Rouault.

 The creative team includes: Geoff Cobham, one of Australia’s most celebrated lighting designers, Meg Wilson who also designed Restless’ award winning production Intimate Space and musicians Hilary Kleinig and Emily Tulloch, both previously part of the Zephyr Quartet.

-This … significant piece makes the strongest possible claim for the restoration of full funding to this nationally and internationally important ensemble.
+[This] significant piece makes the strongest possible claim for the restoration of full funding to this nationally and internationally important ensemble.

 View the performance here